About This File

 The source code file includes a completely self-contained version of this application, along with an installer script that will guide you through the initial basic setup steps.
-All web applications developed by the Department of IT in the Division of Student Affairs at Texas A&M University are free and open-source software, and are available for general download upon request.
+All web applications developed by the Technology Services - Student Affairs at Texas A&M University are free and open-source software, and are available for general download upon request.

 Note: Keep in mind that this application may contain references to external sites that are specific to the Texas A&M University system, including but not limited to the Central Authentication System (CAS), LDAP server configuration, and centralized API access, which may need to be updated before you can run this application in a different environment.
 We will do our best to answer any questions related to customizing our web applications, but we offer no warranty or official technical support for the implementation of our applications on other campuses.

 This application was built to run on a specific set of servers at the Texas A&M University campus, but because the codebase is powered by a very flexible PHP framework, it has been shown to work with a wide variety of server and database combinations, including:

 - PHP 5.3.0 or greater (PHP 5.2.x will not work)

 - MySQL 5.0 or greater, or Microsoft SQL Server 2005/8

 In order to produce "Clean URLs" for each of the application's pages, you are strongly encouraged to set up your web server to support URL rewriting.
 In Apache, you can enable "mod_rewrite" to automatically gain support for this feature.
 Apache should pick up the configuration of the included ".htaccess" file without additional setup.
 In newer versions of IIS, you can download the URL Rewrite Module, then visit its control panel and import the ".htaccess" file from the "web" directory.